learn-co-curriculum/CashMoneyBlocks/README.md

 ## Notes

 * Enums are used here to give numeric values more meaning.
 Therefore instead of using the number "1" to mean a product in the apparel category, we can use `ProductCategoryApparel` instead.
+For more information, check out [this article](http://nshipster.com/ns_enum-ns_options/)) on the various ways to declare ENUM.
+(You can find our declaration of it in the `Product.h` file.)

-* Check out the "switch" statement.
-It takes the place of an "if" statement as a conditional.
+* Check out the "switch" statements in our tax and coupon logic.
+They take the place of "if" statements as a conditional.

+* In a real life scenario, we would likely have an array of products and their quantities as part of the `Transaction` object; but for today, we've chosen to simplify a bit for the sake of getting to the real point of this lab, which is blocks!

+* In our contrived example, the tax gets applied to the items gross price (i.e. before the coupon discount gets applied).
+Feel free to try to get fancy and make them work together if you get this far!